-Note 12 - Pension Plan
+Note 12 - Pension Plans

 JVS has a nonqualified deferred compensation arrangement with certain senior management employees.
 This plan provides for discretionary contributions of up to \$7,500 or a percentage of salary each year per participant as defined.
 Annual contributions vest over a three year period and require annual approval of the executive officers of the Board of Directors.
-Contributions made to this plan during the years ended September 30, 2013 and 2012 were \$25,877 and \$21,373, respectively.
+Contributions made to this plan during the years ended September 30, 2014 and 2013 were \$82,883 and \$25,877, respectively.
+Plan assets and liabilities totaled \$260,534 and \$276,324 during the years ended September 30, 2014 and 2013 and were included in other assets and other liabilities on the statement of financial position.

 In addition, JVS has a 403(b) plan available to all eligible employees.
-There were no employer contributions to the plan for the years ended September 30, 2013 and 2012.
+There were no employer contributions to the plan for the years ended September 30, 2014 and 2013.